Polly.Peers@mrc-cbu.cam.ac.uk

 01223 769424

 The visual world is very complex and we can't possibly process all the information available to us.
-The healthy brain is quickly able to prioritise what visual information is most relevant to us and our ongoing behaviour and devote resources to processing relevant or important stimuli at the cost less important stimuli.
-This ability to attend to relevant visual information is key to successful functioning in such a rich visual world.
+The healthy adult brain is quickly able to prioritise what information is most relevant to us and our ongoing behaviour and devote resources to processing relevant or important stimuli at the cost less important stimuli.
+This ability to attend to relevant information is key to successful functioning in such a rich sensory world.
+When this essential ability is compromised it can have widespread impacts on everyday life.

 Kusec, A., MURPHY, F.C., PEERS, P. V., Lawrence, C, Cameron, E., Morton, C, Bateman, A., WATSON, P., and MANLY, T. (2020) Mood, Activity Participation, and Leisure Engagement Satisfaction (MAPLES): a randomised controlled pilot feasibility trial for low mood in acquired brain injury, BMC Pilot and Feasibility Studies, 6:135 [Open Access]